Homemade Protein Powder | Easy Fresh Ground Recipe

 1/2 cup Fresh or Frozen Berry Mix

-Please Note: The nutritional analysis is for 1/2 cup of Protein Powder only.
-Any additional fruits or greens will add extra vitamins and minerals.
+Please Note: The nutritional analysis is for 1/2 cup of this homemade Protein Powder only.
+The addition of cacao powder, whey protein powder, fruits or greens will add extra vitamins and minerals.

 Nutrition Information